moktavizen/moktavizen.github.io/index.md

 Intern Web Developer

-- Converted legacy WordPress website into modern web application using React, Tailwind, Strapi CMS.
+- Converted legacy WordPress website into modern website using React, Tailwind, Strapi CMS.
-- Rewrite React and Strapi web application into Laravel and Filament web application.
+- Rewrite React and Strapi website into Laravel and Filament website.
-- Deploy Laravel web application on VPS using AWS and Linux tools.
+- Deploy Laravel website on VPS using AWS and Linux tools.
-- Write complete documentation on user manual and deployment manual for the web application.
+- Write complete documentation on user manual and deployment manual for the website.

 ## PROJECTS